shibobrota/Serverless-POC/README.md

 ###### Whenever we will be adding a new service, we need to define it here, in the above file.

-### LAMBDA PROXY
+## Lambda Proxy

-This is a simple yet powerful integration.
+This is a simple yet important integration type.
 The API request hitting APIGateway is forwarded straight to Lambda function, here the lambda fungtion gets the data in the **event** object and it does some processing as we write our code the the response is sent directly from Lambda(without any intervention of API Gateway).
 The response headers, status codes etc are not added to the response body by API Gateway.

 Example: ```services/Create-User```